se-edu/addressbook-level3/docs/UserGuide.md

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

+* For items without `…`​ after them, if the same item appears multiple times in a single command, e.g. `edit 1 p/90001111 p/90001112 p/90001113` etc., the last value will be taken.
+  This is designed for users to rectify erroneous parameter values on the fly, without having to backspace.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 </div>